Switzerland in the Eurovision Song Contest 2025: Internal selection

 SRG SSR opened a submission period between 8 and 22 August 2024 for interested artists and composers to submit their entries.
 Artists and songwriters of any nationality were able to submit songs, with priority given to Swiss nationals or residents.
 At the closing of the window, 431 entries had been submitted.
 The selection process was implemented in collaboration with the market research company YouGov Schweiz.
 Submissions were assessed in various rounds by a Swiss public panel, an international public panel, and a 25-member international expert jury; the public panels consisted of Swiss and international audience members, while the international jury consisted of former national jurors for their respective countries at the Eurovision Song Contest.
-Blick has alleged that the final five contendants left in the running were all female artists.
+Blick had alleged that the final five contendants left in the running were all female artists; among them was Veronica Fusaro with "Slot Machine".

-On 5 March 2025, Zoë Më was announced as the selected entrant, with the song, "Voyage", revealed and released on 10 March.
-Originally, both the announcement of the artist and the release of the song were to take place on 10 March, however, the former was eventually brought forward following a confrontation between Blick, to which several independent sources had unofficially confirmed the selected entrant, and SRF.
+The announcement of the artist took place on 5 March 2025, with Zoë Më, while the song, "Voyage", was revealed and released on 10 March; both reveals were originally set to coincide on the latter date but the announcement of Zoë Më as the selected artist was brought forward following a confrontation between Blick (to which several independent sources had unofficially confirmed her as the representative) and SRF.